USING IRONQR

 Wi-Fi QR Code Scanner

-3. The user's device is now connected to the Wi-Fi connection, providing seamless internet access without the need for manual input of credentials.
+3. Your device should now be connected to the Wi-Fi connection, providing seamless internet access without the need for manual input of credentials.

 1. The network administrator generates a QR code containing the network's SSID and password.
 This can be done using various online Wi-Fi QR Code generator tools or third-party apps.

-2. The user, with a compatible QR Code reader app installed on their device, scans the QR code displayed by the administrator using a Wi-Fi QR Code generator.
+2. The user, with a compatible QR Code reader app installed on their device, scans the QR code displayed by the administrator.

 3. The app deciphers the information within the QR code, extracts the SSID and password from the encoded format, and automatically configures the device to connect to the Wi-Fi network.